mfocchi/locosim/Readme.md

 gedit  ~/.bashrc
 ```

-copy the following lines at the end:
+copy the following lines (at the end of the .bashrc!):

 ```
 source $HOME/ros_ws/install/setup.bash